perfumerlabs/images/software.md

 Every image, which deals with PostgreSQL, supports several environment parameters:

 - `PG_REAL_HOST` - real hostname of master server instance (not PgBouncer or other connection pool).
-It is used to create database or scheme and make migrations.
+It is used to create database or schema and make migrations.
 - `PG_HOST` - hostname of master server to connect regular traffic to (it can be PgBouncer or other connection pool).
-- `PG_PORT` - port og instance.
+- `PG_PORT` - port of instance.
 Default is 5432.
 - `PG_SLAVES` - hostnames of slave instances separated by a comma, for example, `slave1,slave2`
 - `PG_USER` - database user software will use to connect to instances with.
 - `PG_PASSWORD` - database user password software will use to connect to instances with.